A Comprehensive Guide To Income Generating Assets

 The I Shares Preferred and Income Securities ETF (PFF) is one example of a lower-cost preferred stock ETF.

 PFF has many preferred stock holdings for diversification.
-It pays an attractive yield of 6.0%
+And it pays an attractive yield.

 To invest in any type of stock or ETFs, you need a brokerage account.
 If you don’t have one yet, here’s how to get one with Webull.